 - 1. Nameable entities: e.g. fish species, environmental objects, fish behaviours, time quanta, measures (like fish sizes, speeds, densities), etc that are relevant to the marine biologists.
 These are constrained by what the consortium believes is measurable. - 2.
-Ontology of entities, such as the species and shape hierarchies. - 3.
+Ontology of entities, such as the species and shape hierarchies.
+We will investigate reuse of shape ontologies as developed by aim@shape, CVonline and other projects, and attempt to reuse them as much as possible. - 3.
 Nameable operations over the named entities: e.g. count, average, rate change over time, satisfying constraint X, etc. - 4.
 An initial sample set of 20 scientific question schemas that a potential marine biologist could ask (such as the sorts of questions posed in Section 1.1). - 5.
 Evaluation criteria to assess how well the scientific questions are being answered.
 (This may require some hand-coded special purpose programs that answer a single question, perhaps in a more carefully tuned manner.)